rowshanattar/DigitalShadow-for-Bioprocess/README.md

 # EKF-Based Digital Twin for Bioreactor State Estimation

-A Python implementation of an Extended Kalman Filter (EKF) Digital Twin for baker's yeast batch cultivation, developed as part of a Master's thesis on predictive maintenance and root cause analysis in bioprocesses.
+A Python implementation of an Extended Kalman Filter (EKF) Digital Shadow for baker's yeast batch cultivation, developed as part of a Master's thesis on predictive maintenance and root cause analysis in bioprocesses.